zilliztech/zilliz-cloud-typescript-example/semantic-image-search-client/README.md

 # Semantic Image Search

-In this example we will see how to use Milvus or Zilliz Cloud for semantic image search.
+In this example we will see how to use Milvus or Zilliz Cloud for semantic image search, and embedding data in browser.

 ## Deploy to Vercel

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/nameczz/milvus-node-demos/tree/master/semantic-image-search-client&repository-name=semantic-image-search-client&env=URI,TOKEN)

 ## Setup

 Prerequisites:

 - `Nodejs` >= 18.0.0
-- `Next.js` >= 14.2.0 (Version 14.1.0 will encounter errors with the @xenova/transformers package)
+- `Next` >= 14.1.0

 Clone the repository and install the dependencies.

 ```
-git clone git@github.com:zilliztech/semantic-search-example.
+git clone git@github.com:zilliztech/semantic-image-search-client
-cd semantic-search-example
+cd semantic-image-search-client
 yarn
 ```